KareNguyen94/Check_Yo_Self/README.md

 ## Overview of technologies used, challenges, and wins, any other reflections
 Using HTML3 and CSS# to build a a layout from a static comp.
 Also combining JavaScript to make it functional.
-Some  of our biggest challenge was dividing work between us three and coming back togther to figure out what we could merge and how to fix it.
+Some  of our biggest challenge was dividing work between us three and coming back together to figure out what we could merge and how to fix it.
 Also figuring out how to turn our array of non-instantiated objects from local storage back into an instantiation of a class.
 One of our biggest wins would be how we worked together as a team to overcome these challenges as a team, having our morning